jnozzi/cocoadev.com/SiteContent/General/HowToChangeAlternatingRowColorInTableView.markdown

 ----

-The colors are supplied by [[NSColor]]'s +controlAlternatingRowBackgroundColors (see the docs).
-If you don't mind this changing for all table views in your app (that use alt row colors), a category on [[NSColor]] would do.
+The colors are supplied by General/NSColor's +controlAlternatingRowBackgroundColors (see the docs).
+If you don't mind this changing for all table views in your app (that use alt row colors), a category on General/NSColor would do.

 ----